eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 #### API Scope

 1. **Wallet Selection and Invocation**:
-   - Functional APIs must enable browsers to search and present responsive credentials.
+   - The DC API shall enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party.
    - Address user experience and scaling concerns caused by current Custom URI approaches.

 2. **Secure Cross-Device Flows**: